amarnane/useful-phd-stuff/docs/working-on-a-remote-server.md

 ```

 ### Example connection
-Here is an example of my setup to allow me to connect to `big.inf.ed.ac.uk`
+Here is an example of my setup to allow me to connect to `server.inf.ed.ac.uk`
 ```
-Host biginf
+Host infserver
-    HostName big.inf.ed.ac.uk
+    HostName server.inf.ed.ac.uk
     User amarnane
     ServerAliveInterval 30
 ```
 Where I have made `ServerAliveInterval` smaller than default to try reduce the number of disconnects that happen while I work.

-So now if I want to connect via `ssh` or copy files from my computer to the server I can just use `biginf`.
+So now if I want to connect via `ssh` or copy files from my computer to the server I can just use `infserver`.
 For example moving public key to the server
 ```
-scp ~/.ssh/id_ed25519.pub biginf:~/
+scp ~/.ssh/id_ed25519.pub infserver:~/
 ```

 ***insert example proxyjump for connecting to eddie here***